Quickstart: Create an ASP.NET Core web app in Azure

 When publishing completes, Visual Studio launches a browser to the URL of the web app.

-From the left menu, select App Services, and then select the name of your Azure web app.
+On the App Services page, select the name of your web app.

 Clean up resources

 In the preceding steps, you created Azure resources in a resource group.
 If you don't expect to need these resources in the future, you can delete them by deleting the resource group.